KxSystems/docs/docs/interfaces/hdf5/examples.md

 }
 ```

+## Add attributes to the dataset

-* Add attributes to the dataset indicating who collected the dataset and the temperature of the room at the start and end of data collection
+Add attributes to the dataset indicating who collected the dataset and the temperature of the room at the start and end of data collection.

 ```q
 // Add an attribute named for the scientists collecting data q)user_attr:"Completed by" q).hdf5.writeAttr[fname;dset_name;user_attr;"Alice and Bob"]